-“The Handmaid’s Tale” is based on the 1985 novel by Margaret Atwood, and stars Elisabeth Moss as June, one of thousands of enslaved handmaids.
-They are forced to give birth for the barren ruling class in a near-future dystopia where the authoritarian theocracy of Gilead has usurped and replaced America as we know it.
-Strahovski plays Serena Joy, the wife of Commander Waterford (Joseph Fiennes) and high-ranking members of the elite, and for want of a better term, the villains of the show.
+“The Handmaid’s Tale” is based on the 1985 novel by Margaret Atwood, and stars Elisabeth Moss as Offred, an enslaved ‘handmaid’ forced to give birth for the barren ruling class in a near-future dystopia where the authoritarian theocracy of Gilead has usurped and replaced America as we know it.
+Strahovski plays Serena Joy, the wife of a Commander (played by Joseph Fiennes), who is “expecting” her first child through their handmaid Offred.

 The show swept the Emmys last year, winning eight awards in total.
 Strahovski is thrilled with how the show has been received and remains excited about how relevant the show remains this season.
 “It’s this amazing magical alignment with the real world and what has been going on,” she declares.
 “It’s empowering and amazing to be part of something like this that has spoken to so many people on this level.
 We’re inspiring people.
 It feels good to be a part of something, that has been a little bit of the contribution behind the #MeToo and #TimesUp, the resistance, the marches, people are wearing the red cloaks in protest.
 That’s something.
 It’s very special.”